w3c/aria-practices/draft-labelling-describing.md

 * status

 For example, the navigation landmark could be labeled with the purpose of the landmark.
-In the following snippet, a breadcrumbs navigation is labeled using the aria-label attribute.
+In the following snippet, a breadcrumbs navigation region is labeled using the aria-label attribute.

 ```
 <div role="navigation" aria-label="Breadcrumbs">